How Do You Fix The Redirect Loop Error?

 Why do you fall into an infinite redirect loop?

 The origin of this problem could either be caused by the server or the computer of the website visitor.

 Typically the error occurs after an immediate change on the WordPress site, a setting change made by third-party services, or an incorrect configuration of redirects on the server.
 Fortunately, this error is easy to fix.
 To help you in this regard, let us look at different ways to fix the redirect loop error.
 This will help you get your site up and running in no time!

 This is one of the errors which rarely gets resolved on its own and requires you to take an appropriate set of steps to fix it.
 There are many variations of this error.
 The exact version you see is based on the browser you are using.

 If you are using Mozilla Firefox as your default browser, the error message will appear as ‘The page is not redirecting properly’.

 This shows that server is simply redirecting the request of a given address in a manner that cannot be completed by Firefox.

-When you are using Google Chrome as your browser, you may see this error as 'ERR_TOO_MANY_REDIRECTS' or 'this webpage has a redirect loop problem'.
+When you are using Google Chrome as your browser, you may see this error as 'ERR_TOO_MANY_REDIRECTS' or 'This webpage has a redirect loop error'.